jacobkoziej/cu-ece467/p2/README.md

 print usage information by typing `help` or `h`, quit by typing `quit` or `q`, or parse a sentence by typing `parse` or `p`.

+Input sentences are to be fully lowercase and without any punctuation using a single space character as a delimiter between every word.

 ## Grammar Format